Sponsorship: One of the Most Important Leadership Roles in Change

 Effective Change Sponsors: Transformational Change Leaders

-An effective change sponsor will accomplish these leadership strategies in their role:1.
-Set the Direction
+An effective executive sponsor will accomplish these leadership strategies in their role:

 - Articulate clear desired outcomes for the project, including organizational/technical and human/cultural requirements